TuxVinyards/qqX/README.md

 Tune up auto guidance has been improved.

+Qemu-img changing its disksize reporting has been sorted.

+Creation of first time snapshots has now been fixed.

+Same with no-start new distros from the config wizard not adding 'G' to the ram= line.

 The way qqX picks up the settings file has been changed to make it easier for forks and branches to be tested & developed. :rocket:

 Minor pull requests are welcome, as are issues.
 If qqX is not working, then say so.

 ### Next release

-Work is now focusing on being able to: select different qemu machines, set individual custom quickemu scripts & set detailed vm specific configurations.
+Work has been focusing on being able to select different qemu machines, set individual custom quickemu scripts & set detailed vm specific configurations.

-This should offer an improvement in VM specfic tweakabilities.

-It should also offer on the fly switching from x86 to, for example aarch64 raspi3b, and a host of others.
-Expect a 'dev' branch to be released shortly.
+The ability to have on the fly switching from x86 to, for example aarch64 raspi3b, and others is workable but simpler methods are required, so that we don't take things outside the scope of the project.

+Several spin off features are now being backported instead.

+A version 2 with machine swaps are being temporarily moved to the back burner until the backporting is complete.

 Note the disk health checker doing its thing, in the version 2 snap below.
 Clusters repaired too ...  👍

 ![dev work and disk error alert](https://github.com/TuxVinyards/qqX/assets/3956806/20262c87-83eb-481c-a6f1-a50cd2a0c19b)

+Being able to autoinstall from any given random non-quickget ISO is on the wish list.

 Also not forgetting some of the new pull requests making their way into quickemu code, like @zen0bit 's for distro homepages  [here](<https://github.com/quickemu-project/quickemu/pull/801#issuecomment-1762671744>)